BlockScope/blockscope/www-hakyll/drafts/2020-07-18-measured-up.rst

 ---
-title: Units of Measure
+title: Units
-subtitle: How do they measure up?
+subtitle: How do we measure up when static typing?
-slug: Units of Measure.
-How do they measure up?
+slug: Units.
+How do we measure up?
 tags: fsharp, haskell, uom
 ---
-I'm very interested in ways to get compile time checking of application code with units of measure.
+I much prefer static type checking and strong types.
+If a compiler is going to catch more of my errors, sign me up.
+I worked on a crop model where the model did its calculating in units customarily used in my home country, close but not exactly the same as international units.
+Results however were stored in SI units.
+For users from any country, we had to be able to display quantities such as irrigation, fertilization and yields in all possible unit combinations.
+One user might want to view yield in tons_ or tonnes_ per hectare and another view it in hundredweight_ per acre.

+I'm disappointed and surprised there's a gaping type hole in most programming languages surrounding units of measure.
+It's a trap to fall in and there's no help from the compiler digging ourselves out.
+A small oversight of taking a quantity in the wrong units or combining quantities of different unit without first doing unit conversions and calcualtion results will be off and it may well be hard to track down the error without domain knowledge, without already knowing what are sensible ranges for values.

 The only language I've used with this capability baked in is F# but there's a compiler type checker plugin for Haskell that gives us similar capabilities.
 The uom-plugin_ works with the compiler, solving unit type equalities and conversions that the GHC compiler can't solve without outside help.

 A pair of monomorphic functions for converting between degrees and radians.